Happy Friday, friends!

 Edited to add these comments from Barbara, the homeowner, copied and pasted from the comments, but hopefully will answer most of your questions:

 I would love to share the plan with you!
 It’s called Seven Pines, designed by Mitchel Ginn for Southern Living.
 We actually traveled to Newnan, GA where Mr. Ginn works to meet him and discuss the changes we wanted to make.
 He was so gracious and told us what would and wouldn’t work.
-I’d be happy to mail you a copy of the plan with the changes we made.

 We used local builders called Vine Creek Residential.
 They build mostly in Paulding County, Georgia.
 Most of their time is spent on production building, so the more custom aspects of our house left them a bit speechless.
 To their credit, they went along with my requests and ended up being a fan of the results.
 One thing I do remember though, is them repeatedly saying… “You’re sure you want just a white house and white trim?
 And no shutters?”.
 Then they would look at each other (they’re brothers), raise their eyebrows and shrug their shoulders.
 Bless their hearts!